-Notice of Nondiscrimination - As a recipient of Federal funds, Flagler College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. §1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities.
+Notice of Nondiscrimination

+As a recipient of Federal funds, Flagler College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. §1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities.
 Sexual Misconduct (as defined by the Flagler College Student Sexual Misconduct Policy and Procedures, available at www.flagler.edu/[studentsexualmisconductpolicy]) is a form of sexual discrimination prohibited by Title IX.
-Inquiries concerning the application of Title IX may be referred to Flagler College's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.
+Inquiries concerning the application of Title IX may be referred to Flagler College's Title IX Coordinator or to the U.S. Department of Education's Office of Civil Rights.
 Flagler College's Title IX Coordinator is Dr. William L. Proctor, whose office is on the third floor of Proctor Library.
-Dr. Proctor may be contacted by phone at 904-819-6210 or by email at proctorw@flagler.edu.
+Dr. Proctor may be contacted by phone at 904-819-6210 or by email at proctor@flagler.edu.

+Alcoholic Beverages

-Alcoholic Beverages - The use or possession of alcoholic beverages and alcoholic paraphernalia on the campus by students or their guests is prohibited and will result in disciplinary action by the College.
+The use or possession of alcoholic beverages and alcoholic paraphernalia on the campus by students or their guests is prohibited and will result in disciplinary action by the College.
 Students are expected to comply with municipal and state laws pertaining to the possession and use of alcoholic beverages off campus.
 Incidents of misconduct involving the off-campus use or consumption of alcoholic beverages are subject to College disciplinary action.

+Drugs

-Drugs - The use, possession, distribution, or sale of illegal drugs or narcotics is prohibited.
+The use, possession, distribution, or sale of illegal drugs or narcotics is prohibited.
 The use or possession of any drug paraphernalia is also prohibited.
 Any student who violates this rule is subject to immediate suspension, dismissal, or expulsion from the College.

+Smoking

-Smoking - In compliance with the Florida Clean Air Act, Flagler College prohibits smoking inside any campus building, in the breezeways during specific hours, and within fifty feet of the west entrance to Kenan Hall, by employees, students, or visitors.
-This ban includes, but is not limited to, the dining room, snackbar, student lounge, classrooms, corridors, residence halls, restrooms, stairways, entryways, laboratories, workshops, library, and conference rooms.
+In compliance with the Florida Clean Air Act, Flagler College prohibits smoking inside any campus building, in the breezeways during specific hours, and within fifty fee of the west entrance to Kenan Hall, by employees, students, or visitors.
+This ban includes, but is not limited to, the dining room, snack bar, student lounge, classrooms, corridors, residence halls, restrooms, stairways, entryways, laboratories, workshops, library, and conference rooms.

+Inter-Hall Visitation

-Inter-Hall Visitation - College policy does not permit inter-hall visitation.
-Students are not allowed to visit the rooms or the halls occupied by persons of the opposite sex.
+College policy does not permit inter-hall visitation in Lewis House, Cedar Hall, or Ponce de Leon Hall.
 Students who violate this regulation are subject to disciplinary action by the Student Judiciary Council or the Associate Dean of Student Services.
+In the event of a violation of this regulation all parties involved, occupants and visitors, are held responsible.